If you're finding things hard, you're not alone. We're here to provide information and support.

 Practical tips to help manage feelings of loneliness, and ways to get support.

 Going through very stressful, frightening or distressing events is sometimes called trauma.
 We have information on what can help.

-All of us are worried about coronavirus (COVID-19) and how it will affect us and those we love.
+Many of us are worried about coronavirus (COVID-19) and how it will affect us and those we love.
 We are still here to support you and to make sure everyone experiencing a mental health problem gets support and respect.